msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 ![Doing cool things!
 But it's hard to study while the oxygen is thin](./fuji-summit.png)

-This continued on for about 9 months and I was definitely making progress I was getting better I could start to have conversations (1-hour conversations with my Italki teachers), I could begin to understand some manga, I was finally beginning to be able to function in Japanese society. **But there was still so much I couldn't do.**
+This continued on for about 9 months and I was definitely making progress I was getting better I could start to have conversations (1-hour conversations with my italki teachers), I could begin to understand some manga, I was finally beginning to be able to function in Japanese society. **But there was still so much I couldn't do.**

 I couldn't buy a car or get my license without a translator, I couldn't understand anything in Keigo (polite Japanese speech), I couldn't understand 95 percent of what the kids were saying, I couldn't even answer the most basic questions asked by the local villagers, I would just smile and nod and walk away awkwardly.
 In hindsight, I should of もう一回ください-ed (one more time please) until they shooed me away.